 Who are you to judge me,

-when I am but an amputee of you?
+When I am but an amputee of you?

-God Save the Queen,
+God Save The Queen,

-but I’m a Yankee Doodle Dandy
+But I’m a Yankee Doodle Dandy

-Don’t murder mine on my burial grounds
+Don’t murder mine on my burial grounds,

-I will strike you if you tread on me;
+I will strike you if you tread on me,

-then bind your wounds with the wrappers
+Then bind your wounds with the wrappers

-of pocketfuls of Hershey bars.
+Of pockets full of Hershey bars.

 I am the relative you do not want

-who comes to visit and forgets to leave.
+Who comes to visit and forgets to leave.

-I am an intervention in your dysfunction
+I am the intervention in your dysfunction

-who at times is crazier than you.
+Who at times is crazier than you!

 The children dressed in bulging vests

-and just when do I intend to go.
+And just when do I intend to go?

-That is the one thing, child,
+That is the one thing, children,

-I just never seem to know.
+I do not seem to know.

-I am not pretty.
+I am not pretty-

-I am beautiful,
+I am beautiful

-in the reflection of antique mirrors
+In the reflection of antique mirrors

-made new in the People’s Republic of cheap imports
+Made new in The People’s Republic of cheap imports

-north of Vietnam where the labor
+North of Vietnam where the labor

-is suddenly cheaper still.
+Is suddenly cheaper still.

 Come sign agreements in presidential suites.

-There’s a Hilton everywhere;
+There’s a Hilton everywhere-

 Dubai, London, Singapore.